EnioSousa/DS_Project/README.md

 Finally if not to user sastifaction, its always possible to run manually.
 Inside the bin folder, you can run ``` java ds.trabalho.part1/TokenRing ```and see the usage i.e. the required options.
 Once the program is running, a shell will start, and its possible to run the command register by typing ``` register(<machineName>) ``` to manually connect to another node

-You may want to filter the output by using ``` egrep ``` there are three different types of information available
+You may also want to filter the output by using ``` egrep ``` there are three different types of information available
 + basic info ```[INFO]```
 + erro info ```[ERROR]```
 + expected output ```[STDOUT]```